JohK/USB-IR/README.md

 This package makes use of v-usb for avr, which can be used in the terms of GPL v2.

 == IRMP ==
 IRMP is a package by Frank M. from the http://www.mikrocontroller.net/ web-board.
-No license is given in that package or on their webpage.
-The package is therefore not included in this project.
+The header also states a GPL license, a svn repository is over at mikrocontroller.net.